chinnu0209/Ecofact/README.md

 Make sure you have the hostnames mapped on each node.
 This is by adding the IP and hostname of each node in the /etc/hosts file of each host.

-In our setup, it is as follows:
+In our setup, it is as follows :
 ```jsx
 sudo vim /etc/hosts
 10.34.159.244  K3s-master